 We take you to the best basic and cheap stick blender equivalent in the U.S. (by Hamilton Beach), and to the better Russell Hobbs 650W RHSM650 model in Australia.

 Masha 2+ by Dash

-It’s lightweight too, making it perfect for seniors or arthritic hands.
+It’s got a narrow top and so lightweight too, making it perfect for seniors or arthritic hands.